 Long Island, Bahamas-Livin’ Like A Native 2002

 It is worth noting that the island is a bit over 100 miles long, with one major asphalt road (The Queen’s Road, which our friend’s uncle helped develop in the 1960s) that runs the length, along the leeward shore of the island.
 In places the island may be six miles wide.
 Rough roads that connect from the Queen’s Road to the rocky, windward shore are few and far between, due to the cost of bush hogging and putting in a (typically very steep) road.
 A consequence is that the beaches are deserted.
-It also helps that less than 5000 people live year-round on the island, so it is indeed sparsely populated.
+It also helps that, the year of our visit, less than 5000 people were living year-round on the island, which made it rather sparsely populated.

 Living on an island means making-do and learning to live with little or no access to services and amenities to which we in the States are accustomed.
 One must wait for the weekly mail boat to arrive, which brings car parts and machinery and doors and furniture and the like.
 There are finite limits to what the boat can bring, and to what people can afford.
 Thus, it’s very expensive to purchase many items that we take for granted, like clothing or shoes or floor mats or nails.
 Example- a plastic patio chair retailing here for $4.99 is over $17.00 there.